 It's little wonder why we Canadians love our registered retirement savings plans (RRSPs).
-Not only do they let us set aside money for retirement and allow the money to grow tax-free until it's withdrawn from the plan, but contributions can also lead to a nice surprise at tax time because they're deductible.
-In fact, for some of us, it's the one bright spot in an otherwise dreary season of receipt-wrangling.
+They let us set aside money for retirement.
+The funds can grow tax-free until you withdraw them.
+And your contributions can lead to a nice surprise at tax time because they're deductible.

 1. Unused RRSP contribution room